flarum/docs/docs/extend/service-provider.md

 2. The `register` methods of all core service providers are run.
 3. The `extend` methods of all extenders used by all enabled extensions are run.
 4. The `extend` methods of all extenders used in the Flarum site's local `extend.php` are run.
-5. The `boot` metods of all core service providers are run.
+5. The `boot` methods of all core service providers are run.

 ## Custom Service Providers